 By the end of your ERP implementation, you should be able to say this about your NetSuite consultant:

-Eide Bailly has been recognized as a leading NetSuite partner five times in the past six years.
+Eide Bailly has been recognized as a leading NetSuite partner six times in the past seven years.
 We believe in always doing the best for our clients.
 And doing the best means having the best people.
-Being named NetSuite Partner of the Year for the fourth year in a row, our team has shown that, year over year, they are some of the best in the world at what they do.
+Being named NetSuite Partner of the Year for the fifth year in a row, our team has shown that, year over year, they are some of the best in the world at what they do.

 This achievement is much more than just another award on our shelf.
 It’s a badge of honor that we wear proudly.
 It showcases our team’s continual commitment to client success on the NetSuite platform.
 And to our clients, it’s another vote of confidence in their NetSuite solution provider of choice.